mrahtz/learning-from-human-preferences/README.md

   familiar with the literature, but e.g. [Efficient Ranking from Pairwise Comparisons](http://proceedings.mlr.press/v28/wauthier13.pdf)), then gives reward corresponding to the rank of the most similar video clip.
+* **Automatic reward shaping**.
+Watching the graph of rewards predicted by the reward predictor (run [`run_checkpoint.py`](run_checkpoint.py) with a reward predictor checkpoint), it looks like the predicted rewards might be slightly better-shaped than the original rewards, even when trained with synthetic preferences based on the original rewards.
+Specifically, in Pong, it looks like there might be a small positive reward whenever the agent hits the ball.
+  Could a reward predictor trained from synthetic preferences be used to automatically shape rewards for easier training?

 ## Code credits